Circumpolar Rock Garden

 grower.
 In Spring 2006 it looks extremely good.
 I

 love this thing, but it is a fast runner.
-The
+The creeping shoots

 Gaultheria procumbens (Wintergreen, Box Berry, Ground